nmmarquez/spatial_epi/project/proposal.md

 # BYM2, Blending Error, and Covariate Bias

 ### Background
-In a recent study by Riebler et. al.[1], an analysis was conducted on a new parameterization of a recently proposed model, the BYM2 model.
+In a recent study by Riebler et al[1], an analysis was conducted on a new parameterization of a recently proposed model, the BYM2 model.
 The authors first state the importance of using scaling in a model in order for the interpretation and setting of hyper priors to be intuitive and then propose